tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

 | 248 >> 2 | 62 | 00111110 |
 | 248 >> 3 | 31 | 00011111 |

 Bit shifting can be very helpful in combining multiple byte values into a single variable.
-Imagine an `int`  variable  called  `c` (space added to make it readable):
+As an example, let's use the checksum byte values from above and put it in a larger variable.
+To do this, you'd create `int`  variable  called  `checksum` (space added to make it readable):
 ```
-int c = 00000000 00000000
+int checksum = 00000000 00000000
 ```
-Let's take that checksum value from above and put it in our variable.
-It was two bytes, `0x02` and  `0x24` in hexadecimal.
+ The checksum bytes were the last two in the reading, `0x02` and  `0x24` in hexadecimal.
 That's `00000010` and `00100100` in binary.
-To combine them in one byte, first you put the high byte in the variable (`c = 0x02`) and the bits  of the variable will look like this:
+To combine them in one byte, first you put the high byte in the variable (`checksum = 0x02`).
+Then the bits of the variable will look like this:

 ```
 00000000 00000010
 ```
-Then we shift it 8 bits to the left (`c = c << 8`).
+Then you shift it 8 bits to the left (`checksum = checksum << 8`).
 Now the bits will look like this:
 ```
 00000010 00000000
 ```
-Then we add the lower byte to the variable (`c = c + 0x24`).
+Then you add the lower byte to the variable (`checksum = checksum + 0x24`).
 Now it will look like this:
 ```
 00000010 00100100
 ```